 Several things make me leery of that conclusion, however.
 One is the context in which those passages appear.
 Corinth was a church with major spiritual problems.
 Paul wrote that letter to address those problems; he didn't write that letter to give them an essay on prayer.
 For teaching on what prayer should be, shouldn't we go to Jesus' sermon on the mount and other passages where prayer is the focal point?
 The Sermon on the Mount doesn't point to any kind of heavenly language.
 Indeed, the model prayer that Jesus gives there in Matthew is in ordinary, everyday human language.

-A second problem with accepting the idea of a heavenly language is that there are so few passages that one can point to in support of that idea.
-Shouldn't such an important idea appear over and over again in Scripture like other major doctrines do?
+A second problem with accepting the idea of a heavenly language is that there are so few passages one can point to supporting that idea.
+Shouldn't such an important idea appear over and over again in Scripture as other major doctrines do?
 There is no mention of a heavenly language in the Genesis account of Adam and Eve walking and talking with God.
-There is no mention of a heavenly language in the encounters which Abraham, Moses, Isaiah and others had with God.
+There is no mention of a heavenly language in the encounters the Bible describes Abraham, Moses, Isaiah, and others having with God.

-A third problem is that in none of the actual prayers of Jesus recorded in Scripture is a heavenly language ever mentioned.
-All of those prayers are recorded by the gospel authors as though they were in the vernacular spoken in that day.
+A third problem is that no heavenly language is ever mentioned in the prayers of Jesus recorded in Scripture.
+Those prayers are recorded by the gospel authors as though they were in the vernacular spoken in that day.
 Jesus seems to have been able to express all that He needed to express in prayer to the Father in the language spoken by His contemporaries.

 I agree that there are times when it's difficult to express deep emotions and feelings.
 That's sometimes true with human beings deeply in love with each other who simply sit or walk together holding hands or with arms around each other.
-A lot of communicating is going on even when words aren't being spoken.
+A lot of communication occurs even when words aren't spoken.
 The same things happen in the loss of a loved one.
 Friends come and stand and put an arm on our shoulders.
 They don't need to say much in order to communicate a lot.
 Isn't that true in our relationship with the Lord as well?
 Aren't there times when we communicate a lot of things to Him even when we don't speak words?

 So, what do I make of those phrases in First Corinthians?
 Well, in chapter 13, I think he's simply using hyperbole to say, "Even if I could speak in the most wonderful way possible . . ."
-In chapter 14 I think he is most likely speaking of someone who speaks a human language in church which no one else in that congregation understands.
+In chapter 14, I think he is speaking of someone who is fluent in a language that no one else present in that church service understands.
 We have, for instance, some Vietnamese kids who attend our church occasionally.
 Let's suppose their parents would come to faith and start attending church.
-Then, some day overcome in worship and praise, they stand and start to pray or testify in Vietnamese.
+Then, someday, overcome in worship and praise, those parents would stand and start to pray or testify in Vietnamese.
 No one would understand them . . . except God.

 My answer: We all have our own lenses through which we read passages of Scripture.
 Sometimes that can lead us to say things that aren't there.
-There's nothing in that verse or the surrounding context that speaks of an unknown tongue.
+Nothing in that verse or the surrounding context speaks of an unknown tongue.

 If we take Jude 20 to mean there is a special prayer language, then what do we do with Galatians 5:16 and 5:25 which both speak of "walking in the Spirit"?
-If "praying in the Spirit" means using a language no one else knows, would "walking in the Spirit" mean there is a strange way to walk (on our heads, with one foot, on all fours?)?
-I don't know of anyone who takes the Galatians' passages to mean there is a strange method of locomotion that is "walking in the Spirit."
-"In the Spirit" in Galatians means that we are to live our lives with boldness, with purity and gentleness.
+If "praying in the Spirit" means using a language no one else knows, would "walking in the Spirit" mean there is a strange way to walk (on our heads, with one foot, on all fours)?
+I don't know anyone who takes the Galatians 5 passages to mean there is a strange locomotion method called "walking in the Spirit."
+"In the Spirit" in Galatians means that we are to live our lives with boldness, purity, and gentleness.

 I would thus understand "prayer in the Holy Spirit" to be prayer that is fervent, unwavering, sensitive, humble, loving, full of faith and wisdom!
 Take a look at the context of Jude 20.
 Doesn't an explanation built on the parallel wording in Galatians fit better with the context than saying that Jude is talking about unknown tongues?